Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     swapValues(4, 5) // x = 5, y = 4
     ```

 1. Declare a function name _reverseArray_.
-It takes array as a parameter and it returns the reverse of the array (don't use method).
+It takes array as a parameter and it returns the reverse of the array (don't use a method).

     ```js
     console.log(reverseArray([1, 2, 3, 4, 5]))